The IAS Visa Wizard is the easy way to find the correct visa for you

 Additionally, you must be at least 18 years old to apply and must provide extensive medical, identification and information records.
 If you need any assistance with this very complex process, the highly-qualified lawyers at IAS are able to offer you step-by-step assistance throughout your application process.

-Get in touch to speak to an immigration lawyer about your personal situation and take your first steps towards obtaining an Adult Dependent Visa UK.
+Get in touch on 0333 363 8577 or make an enquiry online to speak to an immigration lawyer about your personal situation and take your first steps towards obtaining an Adult Dependent Visa UK.

 Comprehensive immigration advice tailored to your circumstances and goals